emtneutrino/races/README.md

 - ### EDITING TRACKS
    - Type **`/races edit`** until you see the message **`'Editing started'`** to start editing waypoints.
 Once you are finished, type **`/races edit`** until you see the message **`'Editing stopped'`** to stop editing.
 You cannot edit waypoints if you have joined a race.
 Leave the race or finish it first.

    - There are four types of track waypoints and one type of registration waypoint.
 Each track waypoint will have a corresponding blip on the waypoint map and, when editing, a corresponding checkpoint in the world.
-A combined start/finish waypoint is a yellow checkered flag blip/checkpoint.
+A combined start/finish waypoint is an orange checkered flag blip/checkpoint.
 A start waypoint is a green checkered flag blip/checkpoint.
 A finish waypoint is a white checkered flag blip/checkpoint.
 A waypoint that is not a start and/or finish waypoint is a blue numbered blip/checkpoint.
 A registration waypoint is a purple blip/checkpoint.
 When you stop editing, all the checkpoints in the world, except for registration checkpoints, will disappear, but all the blips on the waypoint map will remain.

    - Selecting a waypoint on the waypoint map is done by moving the waypoint you want to select under the crosshairs and pressing 'Enter' on a keyboard, 'A' button on an Xbox controller or 'Cross' button on a PlayStation controller.
 Selecting a waypoint in the world is done by moving toward the waypoint until prompted to select the waypoint and pressing 'Enter' on a keyboard, 'A' button on an Xbox controller or 'Cross' button on a PlayStation controller.
 The corresponding blip on the waypoint map and checkpoint in the world will turn red.
 Unselecting a waypoint is done by selecting the waypoint again.
 This will turn the waypoint color back to its original color.